metriport/metriport/packages/commonwell-cert-runner/README.md

 ## What It Does

-The CommonWell Certification Runner automates the testing of CommonWell API integration across four main certification areas:
+The CommonWell Certification Runner automates the testing of CommonWell API integration across five main certification areas:

 ### 1. Organization Management (`org-management.ts`)